1.2 Administering Board Application Workflow

 Key Takeaways

-• Candidates apply first through the local Administering Board and must meet that board's eligibility requirements before testing.
+• Candidates apply first through their local Administering Board (an IC&RC Member Board) and must meet that board's eligibility before testing.

-• The Administering Board authorizes scheduling and communicates official credential decisions.
+• The board authorizes scheduling and communicates the official credential decision; passing the exam alone does not make you certified.

-• Remote proctoring is available only when the Administering Board allows it.
+• Remote proctoring is available only when the Administering Board permits it — it is not a universal candidate right.

 The board-first workflow

-The ADC exam is not a walk-in test that a candidate can schedule without board involvement.
-Candidates first apply through their local Administering Board and meet that board's eligibility requirements.
-Once the board authorizes testing, the candidate receives instructions for scheduling and admission.
+The ADC exam is not a walk-in test you can schedule on your own.
+Candidates first apply through their local Administering Board (an IC&RC Member Board) and satisfy that board's eligibility requirements — education, supervised hours, supervision, and a signed ethics affirmation.
+Only after the board authorizes testing does the candidate receive scheduling and admission instructions.

-This workflow matters because IC&RC Member Boards are independently run entities.
-They use IC&RC examinations, but they manage local applications and credential decisions.
-A candidate who studies the blueprint but skips board instructions may be academically ready and still unable to test.
+This sequence matters because IC&RC Member Boards are independently operated.
+They use the common IC&RC examination but manage local applications, fees, and credential decisions themselves.
+A candidate who masters the blueprint but skips the board's instructions may be academically ready and still unable to sit for the exam, because authorization never issued.

 StepCandidate actionSource of authority